-Vertical logic Indicator Baseline value Target value Means of verification Risks Watersheds and coastal areas in Haiti are spatially configured and managed to increase of watershed management practices that contribute to CC resilience and to reducing upstream-downstream Data from comparable areas suggest that approximately 50% of rural households (HH) typically employ Conservation Agriculture Practices on one or more of their plots, and approximately 40% of actively used fields have them in place , but without specific EBA benefits.
-Watershed management practices that contribute to CC resilience and to reducing upstream-downstream impacts are applied by 75% of the target households : Complex surveys carried out in Delays in operations of partner projects through which target populations will be reached Climatic events out of coping range of resource management strategies Changes in economic conditions beyond coping range of NRM strategies Current areas (ha) of coral reefs, mangroves and sea grass beds in the target complexes: - Coral reef: 4,801ha - Mangroves: 7,659ha - Sea grass: 24,140ha - Total priority ecosystems: 36,600ha Current annual rates of area loss : - Coral: 1.3-1.5% - Mangroves: 0.16% No loss of area of coral reef, mangroves or sea grass beds.
+Vertical logic Indicator Baseline value Target value Means of verification Risks Project Objective: Watersheds and coastal areas in Haiti are spatially configured and managed to increase the resilience of ecosystems and vulnerable communities to climate change and anthropic threats 0.1.
+Extent of application of watershed management practices that contribute to CC resilience and to reducing upstream-downstream impacts Data from comparable areas suggest that approximately 50% of rural households (HH) typically employ Conservation Agriculture Practices on one or more of their plots, and approximately 40% of actively used fields have them in place , but without specific EBA benefits.
+Watershed management practices the contribute to CC resilience and treducing upstream-downstream impact are applied by 75% of the targe households : Complex Households 1 (NE) 284,250 2 (SW) 12,600 3 (SE) 10,000 (subject to confirmation) Total 306,850 at Household o surveys ts carried out in et collaboration with partner institutions and projects in each zone Delays in operations of partner projects through which target populations will be reached Climatic events out of coping range of resource management strategies Changes in economic conditions beyond coping range of NRM strategies 0.2.
+Areas of coastal and marine ecosystems (coral reefs, mangroves and sea grass beds) in the target complexes of importance for ecosystem-based adaptation to climate change Current areas (ha) of coral reefs, mangroves and sea grass beds in the target complexes: - Coral reef: 4,801ha - Mangroves: 7,659ha - Sea grass: 24,140ha - Total priority ecosystems: 36,600ha Current annual rates of area loss : - Coral: 1.3-1.5% - Mangroves: 0.16% No loss of area of coral reef, mangroves or sea grass beds.
 Field visits, diver surveys, overflights CC-related phenomena (e.g. coral bleaching, storm-related sediment runoff, sea level rise) outside of coping range of strategies